 All students entering college need to learn how to support their own learning in order to succeed.
 Many, however, lack the knowledge required to make the adjustments quickly.
-Our academic skills development program believes that when students understand how they learn, what is expected from them, and how to create and carry out a strategic study plan, their academic performance improves.
+Our Academic Skills Consultation program believes that when students understand how they learn, what is expected from them, and how to create and carry out a strategic study plan, their academic performance improves.
 Our goal is to be able to provide such supportive learning as effectively as possible.

-Available to 160 students and others, our Academic Skills Development Sessions (SDS) connect students with professionals who help them address the challenges involved in adapting new study strategies to their own learning.
-While these sessions are best engaged in combination with UCS160, we also make SDS available to students who are unable to enroll or have immediate support needs.
-While not intended as a program of ongoing personal skills tutoring, our SDS specialists help individual students identify areas for improvement and implement needed changes to their practice.
+Available to UCS 160 students and others, our Academic Skills Consultations connect students with professionals who help them address the challenges involved in adapting new study strategies to their own learning.
+While these sessions are best engaged in combination with UCS160, we also make sessions available to students who are unable to enroll or have immediate support needs.
+While not intended as a program of ongoing personal skills tutoring, our Academic Skills Consultations help individual students identify areas for improvement and implement needed changes to their practice.

 To learn more about UCS 160, or to arrange an Academic Skills Consultation, contact David Hayes at (401) 874-2953.